Mac Format SSD 2022: Tutorial on How to Format SSD on Mac - Qiling

 related articles

-The exFAT is more advanced and superior to FAT32, supported by more devices and OS.
+The exFAT file system is more advanced and superior to FAT32, with wider support for various devices and operating systems.

 exfat vs fat32